jenkinsci/rapid7-insightvm-container-assessment-plugin/README.md

 # DEPRECATED
-Rapid7 has stopped supporting containers.
+Rapid7 [has stopped supporting containers](https://docs.rapid7.com/insightvm/container-security-end-of-life-announcement/) as of March 5, 2025.
 As such, this project will not receive new changes from Rapid7, though pull requests may still be accepted and new releases published on request.

 # InsightVM Container Image Scanner Jenkins Plugin